ivoyager/ivoyager-changelogs/README.md

 ### Added
 * Added small moon 3d models: Phobos, Deimos, Hyperion (plus a couple asteroids but you can't visit these yet).
-* More planetary data (surface atmos pressure, surface temp, etc.) is imported into Body object.
-This is shown in Project Template but not (yet) in Planetarium.
-(I need to add a new "body info" popup for the Planetarium.)
+* More planetary data (surface atmos pressure, surface temp, etc.).
 * Added static class UnitDefs (static/unit_defs.gd) that defines base and derived units, and all simulator internal representation.
 It provides constants, dictionaries and functions for unit conversion.
 * Added class QtyStrings (program_refs/qty_strings.gd) for generating GUI quantity strings with units.
 User specifies display units and other options, but does not need to know sim internal units.
 For example, functions can be called to display an internal mass property in pure SI form "3.00x10^15 kg" or more sci-fi style "3.00 Terratonnes".
 * Added class TableHelper (program_refs/table_helper.gd).
 Look here to understand the new imported table encoding.